ess-uofc/ess-site/content/english/about/self/_index.md

 ## How to Submit Applications

-Applications can be submitted on the Engineering Students’ Society D2L shell in the Dropbox section.
-Deadlines can be found on the respective Dropbox folder for each Funding Competition.
+Applications can be submitted via email [self@essucalgary.com](mailto:self@essucalgary.com) by attaching the appropriate application form as listed above.
+See the Timetable section for deadlines.

 ## When will my Application be Reviewed